July 14, 2020

 The Kenyon Fund builds a stronger college for students and professors.
 Gifts to the Kenyon Fund reduce reliance on endowment income.
 The result: greater resources for students and professors, now and in the future.

-Kenyon has balanced its budget for forty-two years in a row.
-At the core of this fiscal winning streak is responsibility, discipline, a commitment to keeping Kenyon strong—and also the Kenyon Fund.
+Kenyon has balanced its budget for forty-six years in a row.
+At the core of this fiscal winning streak is responsibility, discipline, a commitment to keeping Kenyon strong — and also the Kenyon Fund.
 The Kenyon Fund plays a crucial role in supporting the operating budget, every year.

 Here are ways your gift to the Kenyon Fund makes a difference.